Discover Hue Cuisine: A Royal Journey Through Vietnam’s Ancient Flavors

 Tomb of Emperor Khai Dinh

-1. Bun Bo Hue – Hue Spicy Beef Noodle Soup
+1. Bun Bo Hue – Spicy Beef Noodle Soup

 2. Banh Nam – Steamed Flat Dumplings